JoannaWangBK/AspectSentimentAnalysisOnAmaonReview/README.md

 Input data to the aspect model and sentiment model is too large to check in on github.
 The complete set is here https://drive.google.com/open?id=1wuDEvJf_j-mY1NECxkMtfsB6XuPnXk59

 #### Aspect model code
-Our changes is on the fork: https://github.com/JoannaWangBK/Attention-Based-Aspect-Extraction
+Our changes are on this fork: https://github.com/JoannaWangBK/Attention-Based-Aspect-Extraction

 Based this repo: https://github.com/madrugado/Attention-Based-Aspect-Extraction